-This saucy black bean bowl with rice has a wonderful harmony of spicy, cool, sweet, and salty.
+This saucy black beans and rice meal has a wonderful harmony of spicy, cool, sweet, and salty.
+Plus, who doesn’t love fried sweet plantains?

 Enjoy each flavor one by one, or give the bowl a good stir for a mixture of tastes in every bite.
 Vegan & gluten-free.